-Attendance Advocacy Specialists at the district level (formerly known as Truancy Specialists) work as liaisons between schools and OCPD.
+Attendance Advocacy Specialists at the district level work as liaisons between schools and OCPD.
 Attendance Advocacy Specialists assist schools, students, and parents with the Attendance Improvement Plan (AIP), including linking families with internal and external resources.
 Attendance Advocacy Specialists attend court weekly and will advocate for students and parents.